Prokeimenon. 4th Tone. Psalm 146.5;134.3.

 To reserve a spot for the weekly Divine Liturgy, you will need to sign up.
 Each Thursday, the list for attendance will be emailed to those on our email list.
 To reserve your spot, use the SignUp Genius app or follow the link in the email sent to www.signupgenius.com.
 As always, Eucharist will be offered to those who did not get on the list.

 For those who are uncomfortable attending the Liturgy in person during the pandemic or who did not secure a spot on the attendance list for the week, Father Daniel will be offering the Eucharist at 11:30am each Sunday at the front door.

-The City of Waco has mandated that masks be worn in all businesses and public spaces.
-It is imperative that all precautions be taken while we are experiencing this increase in COVID cases in our community, so we kindly ask that you wear a mask to church if you are able.
+The City of Waco has recommended that masks be worn in all businesses and public spaces.
+It is imperative that all precautions be taken while we are experiencing COVID cases in our community, so we kindly ask that you wear a mask to church.

 Please be sure and watch your email for updates regarding how our Parish will handle the ongoing pandemic, particularly as cases are on the rise once again.
 As always, if you have any coronavirus-like symptoms or have a known exposure, please worship from home for the CDC recommended time.
 Please report any positive test results to the Parish office if you have attended services, so that others can go get tested and self-isolate.
 Thank you for your care and concern in this matter.

 Stewardship is based on the spiritual principles of the Old Testament and the teachings of Jesus.
 Stewardship is not just a program or a method of fundraising.
 It is a way of thanking God for all the blessings He has given us by returning to Him a portion of time, talent and treasure each of us has received.